 - Must be at least 21 years old.

-- Must possess or be able to possess a North Carolina driver’s license.
+- Must possess or be able to possess a NC driver’s license.

 - Must not have been convicted of a felony or serious misdemeanor.

-- All deputies must live within a 20 mile radius of the Sheriff Office located at 30 Corban Ave SE, Concord, NC, 28025.
-And within a maximum response time of 1 hour to the Sheriff Office.
+- All deputies must live within a 20 mile radius of the Sheriff's office located at 30 Corban Avenue SE, Concord, NC, 28025; and within a maximum response time of 1 hour to the Sheriff's office.

 Salary / Benefits

 - Employee Health Insurance

 A deputy sheriff is responsible for the general law enforcement work required by the Sheriff's office.
 This law enforcement work includes keeping the peace, serving the public, protecting the lives, rights and property of all those within Cabarrus County.
 A deputy sheriff’s duties include taking calls from the public, serving the public, investigating complaints and criminal activity, traffic enforcement, serving civil and criminal process as well as other papers as required by the courts, developing suspects, arresting perpetrators, providing security for the courts, transporting prisoners and any other special assignments upon request.
 A deputy sheriff is expected to exercise good, sound judgment, make decisions in both normal and emergency situations and use discretion while carrying out the details of each task.
 Work is performed under the direct supervision of the assigned lieutenant and sergeant.
 The applicant must be willing to work 12-hour rotating shifts which include holidays and weekends.